STA198F2021/website/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Things are going to look a little different than expected this year, but we got you!"
+title = "Not your average biostatistics class...and we mean for you to succeed!"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.